 CVS, Walgreens limit purchases of children's pain-relief medicine

-BOSTON -- Increased demand has led CVS and Walgreens to limit purchases of children's pain-relief medicine, the companies confirmed to CNN on Monday.
+MIAMI - Increased demand has led CVS and Walgreens to limit purchases of children's pain-relief medicine.

 CVS is restricting both in-person and online purchases to two children's pain relief products.
 Walgreens has limited online purchases to six over-the-counter fever reducers per transaction, but it does not have an in-store purchase limit.